adipro/starter-academic/content/project/parametric-resonance/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Modelling and simulation of parametric resonance in wave energy converters using a simplified model"
 summary: "Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the excitation frequency.
-In this project, we look into simplified models to capture this nonlinear response in the time domain."
+In this project, we look into fast simplified models to capture this nonlinear response in the time domain."
 authors: []
 tags:
 - wave energy
+- parametric resonance
 categories: []
 # date: 2021-05-31T14:35:39+08:00